By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 I heard that advice from many of my friends with young children.
 It was also, surprisingly on the National Confectioners Association’s website.

 (The NCA is a trade organization that “advances, protects and promotes chocolate, candy, gum and mints, and the companies that make these special treats.”
-Thanks goodness.
+Thank goodness.
 I was worried that no one would stand up to promote chocolate and candy.)

 My kids always had a hot, nutritious meal before setting out to trick or treat.
 Susan said being full cut down on their candy consumption.